 Man’s impact on nature is disastrous.
-The development of civilisation destroys the eco environment and contributes to the formation of dangerous diseases.
+The development of civilisation destroys the natural environment and contributes to the formation of dangerous diseases.
 Burning of rubbish, emission of dusts and toxins into the atmosphere, waste of energy – this is our everyday life.
-We cannot predict when an ecological disaster will hit us.
-However, if we do nothing or do little, there will be no distant future.
+We cannot predict when an ecological disaster will hit us, but if we do nothing or do little, there will be no distant future.
 A series of natural disasters could affect us, our children, and almost certainly our grandchildren.

-This awareness is needed in order to mobilise for change.
-Also, to seek an answer to one question.
-Generally – what can we do in our limited range to prevent this from happening?
+This awareness is needed in order to mobilise for change and to seek an answer to the question: what can we do in our limited range to prevent this from happening?
 How can we not waste energy and reduce the transmission of pollutants into the air?
-There are many options – apart from replacing a coal-fired boiler with a eco one – there are many.
+There are many options – apart from replacing a coal-fired boiler with a ecological one – there are many.

 But what can you do on your own while using our homes?
 Especially the older ones, whose energy standards are roughly speaking insufficient.

 What should you remember to keep the heat in your home?

 Do not cover radiators (with curtains, furniture, cushions, etc.).

 If possible, seal the window joinery – this is where the heat “escapes” as quickly as possible.